kiran598108/applied_restful_api_kiran/README.md

 # Basics OF postman
-performed some basic operations about postman like GET and Post requests using example badic tutorial.
+performed some basic operations about postman like GET and Post requests using example basic tutorial.

 # Created API,Server with help of NVM(Node Version Manager and sent Requests LIKE GET,POST,PATCH,DELETE using Postman.